dflood2/ds3002/README.md

 ## Contents

-The files above consists of the Nashville housing data set from kaggle, the python script used in the ETL pipeline, the requirements.txt and the dockerfile.
+The files above consist of the Nashville housing data set from kaggle, the python script used in the ETL pipeline, the requirements.txt and the dockerfile.
 Simply run the housing_ETL.py script and two new files, a cleaned csv and json file, will be saved to the directory.
 Details of the data cleaning steps are described below, including an addional column for further analysis.

 ## Brief Summary of Data Ingestion